App-vNext/Polly/docs/migration-v8.md

 //
 // Building of generic resilience pipeline is very similar to non-generic one.
 // Notice the use of generic RetryStrategyOptions<HttpResponseMessage> to configure the strategy
-// As opposed to providing the arguments into the method.
+// as opposed to providing the arguments into the method.
 ResiliencePipeline<HttpResponseMessage> pipelineT = new ResiliencePipelineBuilder<HttpResponseMessage>()
     .AddRetry(new RetryStrategyOptions<HttpResponseMessage>
     {